CraftAcademyLabs/react_native_101/documentation/02_setup.md

 The version number of the installed application may differ on your system, of course.

 Let's use the Expo CLI to scaffold a React Native application.
-W do that by using the `expo init` command.
-We will be using a minimal template and NOT use Typescript in this example.
+We do that by using the `expo init` command.
+We choose to use a minimal template and NOT use Typescript in this example app.

 ```
 $ expo init --template blank rn_detox_redux
 ```
-Once the scaffolder is done with creating the app and installing th dependencies (it might take a while dependent on your computer's capacity and network connection speed), `cd` in into the newly created folder.
+Once the scaffolder is done with creating the app and installing the dependencies (it might take a while dependent on your computer's capacity and network connection speed), `cd` into the newly created folder.
 Now, you can start your application in the phone simulator of your choice.
-When writing this documentatio, I was on an OSX based machine, so I will use the iPhone simulator.
+When writing this documentatio, I was on an OsX based machine, so I will use the iPhone simulator.

-Just issue the following command in your terminal:
+Issue the following command in your terminal:
 ```
 $ yarn ios
 ```
 This starts the Metro bundler, essentially a HTTP server that compiles our code with Babel to target the latest JavaScript features.
-You will will notice that a nw browser window opens, and after a sshort while, once your new application has compiled, a phone simulator will appear and ventually display the app.
+You will will notice that a new browser window opens, and after a short while, once your new application has compiled, a phone simulator will appear and eventually display the app.
 All of this might take a while as there are many processes happening at the same time.

 ![](../documentation/assets/01_browser_expo_runner.png)

-**(Note: You can stop the runner with Control + C kys on a Mac)** The application that appears has only one view with som placeholder text in the center.
+**(Note: You can stop the runner with Control + C kys on a OsX)** The application that appears has only one view with som placeholder text in the center.

 ![](assets/01_simulator.png)

 The text on the view tells us to “Open up App.js to start working on your app!.
 So let's take a look at the code in our IDE (I'm using VSCode in this example).
-If you have your VSCode terminal command nabld, you can open the project directly from your terminal rompt.
-Otherwise, you will need to navigate to the project.
+If you have your VSCode terminal command enabld, you can open the project directly from your terminal prompt.
+Otherwise, you will need to navigate to the project from within VSCodee and open it manually.

 ```
 $ code .
 ```
 ![](assets/01_vscode_screen.png)

-Change some text and run see them appear on the viw in the simulator.
-You can always reload the app (and perform other actions that we will cover later on in this documentation) by accessing the Control Panel in your xpo app.
-Press Control Command Z on your keyboard to access the controls and klick on 'Reload':
+Change some text and run see it appear on the view in the simulator.
+You can always reload the app (and perform other actions that we will cover later on in this documentation) by accessing the Control Panel in your expo app.
+Press **Control Command Z** on your keyboard while the simulator window is in focus to access the controls and click on 'Reload':

 ![](assets/01_simulator_with_commands_panel.png)

 ### JSX support
-I like to name my components with th `.jsx` suffix.
-In order for that to work, we need to modify Metro configuration and tell it to look for **both** `.js` files as well as `.jsx`.
-This is pretty straight-forward.
+I like to name my components with the `.jsx` suffix.
+In order for that to work, we need to modify Metro configuration and tell it to look for **both** `.js` files **as well as** `.jsx`.
+This is pretty straight-forward, so let's go ahead and do this.

 Create a file named `metro.config.json` in your projects root folder.
 Add the following configuration: